brandon-julio-t/discord-clone/README.md

-# Discord Clone
+# Slack Clone

-A modern Discord clone built with Next.js 15, React 19, and TypeScript.
-This project replicates Discord's core features with a focus on real-time communication, server management, and user interactions.
+A modern Slack clone built with Next.js 15, React 19, and TypeScript.
+This project replicates Slack's core features with a focus on real-time communication, workspace management, and user interactions.

 ## ✨ Showcase